Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 pipeline.
 They do not own or expose the Measure / Arrange lifecycle.

 Resource boundary
-Renderer-bound resources are owned by the Node/component that needs them.
+Renderer-bound derived resources are owned by the framework subsystem that creates them.

+Client-owned source resources, such as TTF_Font*, remain non-owning inputs to the framework and must outlive their consumers.

 There is no generic ResourceManager in the current architecture.
 Semantic resources and backend-bound representations remain conceptually separate, but no additional generic resource subsystem is required yet.